2022 United States infant formula shortage: Market concentration

-Ninety percent of the formula in United States is made by just four companies, including Abbott Nutrition.
-Abbott manufactures 43% of US infant formula.
+Ninety percent of the formula in the United States is made by just four companies, including Abbott Nutrition.
+Abbott manufactures 43% of the US infant formula.
 Transportation Secretary Pete Buttigieg alleged that the industry's "enormous market concentration" may have exacerbated the problem.
 Senator Tammy Duckworth (D-IL) also urged the FTC to study whether market consolidation in the infant formula industry caused the shortage.
 According to Claire Kelloway of the Open Markets Institute, manufacturers operate a relatively small number of formula factories to increase efficiency and to reduce cost.
 But this creates lots of risk if a plant is closed, as happened with the Sturgis plant.
 FDA Commissioner Robert Califf acknowledged that the market concentration in the industry deserves more scrutiny.
 David Davis, a professor of economics at the South Dakota State University, has alleged that WIC (Special Supplemental Nutrition Program for Women, Infants, and Children) contracts help create monopolies that make it hard for other brands to break into the market.
 Davis stated that without WIC contracts, no player will be able to enter the industry.
 Davis stated that this kind of market concentration gives little flexibility if things go wrong, as one single plant will have a big impact on the industry.

 Effects

 At the start of May, with shortages nationwide, the worst-hit states were Tennessee, Texas, Iowa, North Dakota, and South Dakota, all with out-of-stock rates at or greater than 50%.
 A further twenty-five states and Washington, DC, had out-of-stock rates between 40% and 50%, according to the market analysis firm Datasembly.
 As of May 16, San Antonio, Texas, was the most affected place, with out-of-stock rates reaching 57%.
 Shortages were reportedly particularly acute in rural areas.
 Black and Hispanic parents were particularly affected; these groups typically receive less support for lactation, and were historically marketed to at higher rates by formula manufacturers, resulting in lower rates of breastfeeding.
 In addition, Black and Hispanic families are more likely to be reliant on WIC programs that limit formula purchasing options, and to live in areas where shortages were particularly acute.

-Policies of some state governments only made the situation worse.
-In Georgia, Governor Brian Kemp's administration mandated that unexpired and unopened formula returned to WIC “be emptied into the trash or poured down the sink."
-Georgia waited months to roll back this policy, only worsening their shortage.